wp-plugins/woocommerce-multiple-free-gift/readme.txt

 **Overview**
 WooCommerce Free Gift Plugin enables the option to provide gifts to your customer.
 Gift Giving is one of the best ways for marketing.
 This way creates good vibes and your Customers will come back more often.
 With WooCommerce Free Gift Plugin you can provide gifts to your customer based on single or multiple products.

+**Features**

+1. Gift based on single or particular product
+    - Provide gift when only one item is added to the cart.
+    - BOGO (Buy one get one)
+    - Buy X get Y free
+    - Buy X get many free gifts (Y,Z...free)
+2. Choose number of gifts allowed
+	- Allow 1 or N number of gifts without any problem.
+3. Global gifts
+	- Give gift for anything added in the cart.
+4. Custom promotion message
+5. Customization and translation ready

 **How it works?**
 1. After successfull plugin activation go to `Woo Free Gift` settings page or product edit page.
 2. If you are in `Woo Free Gift` page, enable free gift and choose number of gifts allowed and gifts to show.